Fuel-efficient riding

 Using the gears correctly will also help reduce the amount of fuel you use: see using the gears to find out about ‘block’ gear changing, which can reduce the amount of time when you’re accelerating and so reduce fuel consumption.
 To use the engine as efficiently as possible, try to use the highest gear possible without making the engine struggle.

-Your motorbike will use more fuel when it’s carrying an extra load so avoid carrying more weight than is necessary.
+Your motorcycle will use more fuel when it’s carrying an extra load so avoid carrying more weight than is necessary.

-It’s important to look after your motorbike to keep it working efficiently.
+It’s important to look after your motorcycle to keep it working efficiently.
 A badly tuned engine will use more fuel and emit more exhaust fumes than a well-tuned engine.

 Check the oil, fluid levels and tyres regularly and fix any problems as soon as you find them.
 See basic maintenance checks for more information.